hsf-training/analysis-essentials/git/07-gitlab.md

 teaching: 30
 exercises: 0
 questions:
-- "How do I share my changes with others on the web?"
+- How do I share my changes with others on the web?
 ---
 # Remotes in CERN GitLab

 {% objectives "Learning Objectives" %}
-- "Explain what remote repositories are and why they are useful."
+- Explain what remote repositories are and why they are useful.
-- "Push to or pull from a remote repository."
+- Push to or pull from a remote repository.
 {% endobjectives %}

 Version control really comes into its own when we begin to collaborate with